justwriteclick/docslikecode/_learn/03-hugo-go-netlify.md

 1. Open the **Web Server** URL, `http://localhost:1313/` in your local browser to view the site.

 1. Press `Ctrl+C` in the server terminal to stop the Hugo server.
+1. You can add your files to a Git commit.
+Refer to [Working with content in GitHub repositories](https://docslikecode.com/learn/04-add-content-workflow/) for a documentation workflow with your Hugo site.

 ## Modify the Hugo theme